adrian154/blog/public/blogposts/rubiks/blogpost.md

 $$\underbrace{12! \times 2^{12}}_\text{edges} \times \underbrace{8! \times 3^8}_\text{corners} = 519,024,039,293,878,272,000$$

 *Wait a minute*, you might be asking.
 This result is clearly bigger than the 43 quintillion figure cited earlier.
 What gives?
 The answer is that not every combination of pieces can be solved.
-To understand these conditions, it helps to  know a little bit about abstract algebra.
+Let's examine the conditions that determine whether a position can be solved.

 # Permutations

-For a second, let's ignore orientation and think only about permutation.
 In mathematics, a permutation is an ordered list of elements so that each element only appears once.
 Ignoring cubies for a moment, we can think of the 48 stickers on the surface of the Rubik's cube as members of a permutation.

-How do we actually realize the notion of a permutation using just sets?
-For this, we treat permutations as functions.
+How do we actually realize the notion of a permutation?
+We can accomplish this by treating permutations as functions.
 Suppose $S$ is the set of all elements contained in our permutation.
-A permutation would then be a bijection of $S$, or a function that maps members of $S$ onto $S$ so that
+A permutation would then be a bijection of $S$, or a function that maps every member of $S$ onto another member of $S$ so that

 * no two inputs map to the same output, and
-* no two outputs map to the same input (each input only maps to one output).
+* no two outputs map to the same input (each input only maps to one output)

 For example, the permutation $(3\;1\;2)$ can be written as a function $f$ where $f(1) = 3$, $f(2) = 1$, and $f(3) = 2$.

 ![bijection](bijection.png)

 Since permutations are just functions, they can be composed.
-The result is a bijection of $S \rightarrow S$, which is just another permutation.
-You can think of applying a move to the cube as composing the cube's permutation with another permutation (the move).
+The result is another bijection of $S \rightarrow S$, or another permutation.
+We can model applying a move to a cube as composing the permutation of the cube with the permutation of the move.

-If we consider the set of all permutations of $n$ objects, which we will call $G$, we notice that it has some interesting properties:
+Let's look at the set of all permutations with $n$ objects, which we'll call $G$.
+This set has some special properties:

 * Composing two elements of $G$ always yields another element of $G$.
-Furthermore, this operation is associative, or $a \cdot (b \cdot c) = (a \cdot b) \cdot c$ (since function composition is always associative).
+Furthermore, this operation is associative, or $a \cdot (b \cdot c) = (a \cdot b) \cdot c$(since function composition is always associative).
 * There exists an element $e$ in $G$ so that, for every $x$ in $G$, $x \cdot e = e \cdot x = x$.
 We call this the identity element.
-If the elements of the permutation are the integers $1$ to $n$, this is the permutation $(1\;2\;3\;\ldots\;n)$.
+For example, if the elements of the permutation are the integers $1$ to $n$, the identity permutation is $(1\;2\;3\;\ldots\;n)$.
-* For every $x$ in $G$, there is some element $x^{-1}$ (the inverse) so that $x \cdot x^{-1} = e$.
+* For every $x$ in $G$, there is some element $x^{-1}$ (the inverse) so that $x \cdot x^{-1} = x^{-1} \cdot x = e$.

 Any set and binary operation that fulfill these properties forms a mathematical structure known as a [group](https://en.wikipedia.org/wiki/Group_(mathematics)).
 Indeed, the set of all Rubik's cube positions forms a group known as the [cube group](https://en.wikipedia.org/wiki/Rubik%27s_Cube_group).
-The cube group is a subgroup of $S_{48}$, which contains all permutations of size $48$.
+The identity element is the solved cube, and any member of the cube group can be written as the product of the elements $\{U, D, L, R, B, F\}$ representing the six basic moves.
+The cube group is a subgroup of symmetric group $\mathrm{S}_{48}$, which contains all permutations of size $48$.

 <aside>

 [Cayley's theorem](https://en.wikipedia.org/wiki/Cayley%27s_theorem) states that *any* group is isomorphic to a subgroup of a permutation group.
-This isn't really important to know for our application, though.
+This isn't really important to know for our application, but I think that it's a pretty cool insight.

 </aside>

 A permutation where two elements are swapped but all other elements remain the same is known as a **transposition**.
 Any permutation can be written as the product of a series of transpositions.
 This gives rise to an interesting result: every permutation can either be written as the product of an even number of transpositions or an odd number of transpositions.
-We call these permutations *even* and *odd*, respectively, and this quality of a permutation is known as its parity.
+We call these permutations *even* and *odd*, respectively, and this property of a permutation is known as its parity.

-From this, it follows that the product of two even permutations is always even.
-This, combined with the fact that the cube's initial parity is even (zero transpositions), and each of the basic moves that can be performed on the cube has even parity, means that the overall parity of the cube is always even.
-It is impossible to turn a position with odd parity into one with even parity by only composing even permutations, hence why half of all permutations are unsolvable.
+The parity of a permutation behaves similarly to the parity of integers.
+Specifically, the product of two even permutations is always even.
+We know that the permutation of a solved cube is even, since it is the result of zero transpositions.
+Furthermore, each of the elementary moves that can be performed on the cube has even parity, meaning that the overall parity of the cube is always even.
+Thus, a cube with odd parity can never be solved, since it is impossible to turn an odd permutation into an even one by composing even permutations.

 <figure style="max-width: 256px">
     <img src="parity.png" alt="unsolvable permutation (two edges swapped)">
-    <figcaption>If we disassemble a cube and swap two edges it will become unsolvable, since the position has odd parity.</figcaption>
+    <figcaption>This position where two edges have been switched is unsolvable, since it has odd parity.</figcaption>
 </figure>

 There are further restrictions on which positions are solvable due to piece orientation.
 For example, we know that quarter turns flip the orientation of every edge involved.
 Thus, the sum of the edge orientation values of the cube must always be even.
 Similarly, the overall change in corner orientation due to a move is always a multiple of three, meaning that the total corner orientation is always divisible by three.